rmorgan15/wb_poc/docs/planning/NextSteps.md

 Within each project, there will be a muliple types of configurations that will be needed.
 Selecting this node shows a list of the saved configurations in the project.
 The workspace will allow selecting an existing setting and editing and saving, or deleting.
 Or adding a new setting.

+React  Setup and Tooling
+Your first step is to create the React project itself.
+For a modern, fast, and efficient developer experience, it's best to use a build tool like Vite.
+Initialize with Vite: Within your main project directory, run the command to initialize a new Vite project.
+Choose the React template with the TypeScript variant.
+This will create a new sub-directory (e.g., client or frontend) containing a standard React project structure.
+Using Vite is a best practice because it offers near-instantaneous startup and Hot Module Replacement (HMR), which significantly speeds up development compared to older tools.
+Development Workflow: During development, you will run two processes simultaneously: your Fastify backend server and the Vite frontend development server.
+They will operate on different ports.
+To handle API calls from the React app to the backend without running into CORS errors, you must configure a proxy in the Vite configuration file (vite.config.ts).
+This will forward any requests from your React app (e.g., to /api/...) to the Fastify server.

+Component-Based Architecture
+React's core strength is its component model.
+You should structure your UI by breaking it down into small, reusable, and logical components.
+This separation of concerns makes the application easier to understand, test, and maintain.
+Application Shell: The main App.tsx component will serve as the application shell.
+Its primary job is to define the overall layout, such as placing the project panel on the left and the main work area on the right.
+Container and Presentational Components: A best practice in React is to differentiate between "container" (smart) components that manage logic and state, and "presentational" (dumb) components that just display data.
+Container Components: These will fetch data and manage the state for a specific feature.
+For example, you would have a ProjectManager container that fetches the list of projects and a RequestRunner container that holds the state for the request builder and response panels.
+Presentational Components: These receive data via props and render UI.
+For instance, a ProjectList component would simply take an array of projects as a prop and render them as a list.
+A ResponseDisplay component would take response data as a prop and format it for the user.

+An Example Component Breakdown - Not Final:
+ProjectPanel: A container component that fetches and displays a list of projects and their associated API endpoints.
+RequestBuilder: A stateful component that uses React's useState hook to manage the form inputs for the URL, payload, and headers.
+ResponsePanel: A presentational component that receives the API response data and displays it.

+State Management
+Managing state that needs to be shared across different parts of your application is critical.
+For example, when a user selects a project, the RequestBuilder needs to know about it.
+Start with React Context: For sharing state like the currently selected project ID, React's built-in Context API is the perfect starting point.
+You can create a ProjectContext to provide the project data to any component in the tree that needs it.
+This avoids "prop drilling" (passing props down through many layers of components), which is a common challenge in React applications.
+Consider a State Management Library: As your application grows, if you find that the Context API is becoming complex to manage, you can adopt a dedicated state management library.
+A modern and simple choice is Zustand.
+It provides a clean and minimal API for managing global state without the boilerplate of older solutions like Redux.
+The best practice is to introduce such a library only when the need becomes clear, to avoid over-engineering.

+Data Fetching
+Efficiently fetching data from your backend is crucial for a responsive UI.
+While you can use the fetch API inside a useEffect hook, a more robust and modern approach is highly recommended.
+Use TanStack Query (formerly React Query): The best practice for data fetching in modern React applications is to use a library like TanStack Query.
+This library is not just for fetching data; it's a server-state management tool.
+Why: It provides numerous out-of-the-box features that dramatically simplify your code: automatic caching (to avoid re-fetching the same data), seamless loading and error state handling, re-fetching data on window focus to keep it fresh, and much more.
+This will allow you to remove complex useEffect logic and build a faster, more reliable user experience.
+You would use it in your container components to fetch projects and endpoints from your Fastify API.